On Finite-Index Indexed Grammars and Their Restrictions: Bounded Languages and Hierarchy Results

-The purpose of this section is to demonstrate that all bounded Ginsburg semi-linear languages are in $\UFIN$ (thus implying they are in $\FIN$ as well), but not $\ILIN$.
+The purpose of this section is to demonstrate that all bounded Ginsburg semi-linear languages are in $\UFIN$ (thus implying they are in $\FIN$ as well), but not in $\ILIN$.

-Notice that the language $L$ from Proposition \ref{initialhierarchy} is a bounded Ginsburg semi-linear language.
-Thus, the following is true: \begin{proposition} There are bounded Ginsburg semi-linear languages that are not in $\ILIN$. \end{proposition} Furthermore, it has been shown that in every semi-linear full trio, all bounded languages in the family are bounded Ginsburg semi-linear \cite{DLT2016}.
+Notice that the language $L$ from the remarks following Theorem \ref{initialhierarchy} is a bounded Ginsburg semi-linear language.
+Thus, the following is true: \begin{theorem} There are bounded Ginsburg semi-linear languages that are not in $\ILIN$. \end{theorem} Furthermore, it has been shown that in every semi-linear full trio, all bounded languages in the family are bounded Ginsburg semi-linear \cite{DLT2016}.
 Further, $\ILIN$ is a semi-linear full trio \cite{DP}.
 Therefore, the bounded languages in $\ILIN$ are strictly contained in the bounded languages contained in any family containing all bounded Ginsburg semi-linear languages.
 We only mention here three of the many such families mentioned in \cite{DLT2016}. \begin{corollary} The bounded languages in $\ILIN$ are strictly contained in the bounded languages from $\LL(\NCM), \LL(\DCM), \ETOLfin$. \end{corollary}